endel/joy.js/README.md

 # joy.js [![Build Status](https://secure.travis-ci.org/joyjs/joy.js.png)](http://travis-ci.org/joyjs/joy.js)

-joy.js is a nice set of independent JavaScript libraries that can be used to create games, or any kind of web multimedia.
+joy.js is a game engine, which is being developed to be easy to use, with an intuitive API.

-It's currently on early development stage, the API could change at any time, feel free to test it if you are adventurous.
+It is currently on early development stage, the API could change at any time, feel free to test it if you are adventurous.

 ## TODO

-  - Normalized collidePosition through DisplayObject / RectCollider calls.
+  - Normalized `collidePosition` on DisplayObject / RectCollider calls.

 ## Resources